john32b/djFlixel/README.md

 - General code cleanup, and more that smaller things I don't remember
 ```

-## Closing
+## 📮 Closing

 I started creating this library in 2015-2016, recently I reseted the commit history to a fresh start.
 The older versions prior to 0.4 are available in the TAG releases here on GitHub.

-Thanks for checking this out :smile_cat:,
+Thanks for checking this out 😸,
 John.